sps014/BlazorQrCodeScanner/README.md

 public ValueTask ScanFileAsync(byte[] array, string contentType, bool showImage = true)
 ```

-Scans an image file for a QR code.
+Scans an image file for a QR code. (will fail if webcam scanning is running)

 ### ScanFileV2Async